tstack/lnav/ARCHITECTURE.md

 it is added to the [logfile_sub_source](src/logfile_sub_source.hh), which collates all log messages together into a single index.

+### Timestamp Parsing

+Since all log messages need to have a timestamp, timestamp parsing needs to be very efficient.
+The standard `strptime()` function is quite expensive, so lnav includes an optimized custom parser and code-generator in the [ptimec](src/ptimec.hh) component.
+The code-generator is used at compile-time to generate parsers for several [common formats](src/time_formats.am).

 ## Log Formats

 [log_format](src/log_format.hh) instances are used to parse lines from files